isabella232/Unity-Simulation-RollABall/README.md

 ### Relevant information

 Once you have cloned the repository, you should install Unity and Unity Simulation SDK pointed out in the prerequisites section.
+The Unity Simulation capture SDK will automatically install via Package manager.
 Make sure you include linux build support in your installation.

 Here are useful tips to get started with this tutorial